oracle-livelabs/developer/python-and-database-scripting/lab-6-plsql/plsql.md

 This lab assumes you have completed the following labs:
 * Login to Oracle Cloud
-* Create Oracle Autonomous Database shared infrastructure
+* Create Oracle Autonomous Database Serverless
 * Environment Setup

 ## Task 1: PL/SQL functions